Skip to main content

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

 I am not exactly much of an opinionated person except on some very rare occasions.
 Of course, there were some occasions when I was given the opportunity to express my opinion, but unfortunately, I don’t think that I was able to express them as freely as I would have preferred.
-Sometimes, even after my best effort, I was not allowed to express my opinion freely.
+Sometimes, even after my best efforts, I was not allowed to express my opinion freely.
 Here I would like to talk about one of those occasions when I was not allowed to express my opinion freely.

 It happened about a few years ago when I was called to attend a meeting where I had to express my opinion about how we were going to manage a local football club which I have been a part of for the last 10 years or so.
 The meeting was attended by a number of other senior people from my neighbourhood who also had played a great role in running and managing that football club.